-Please call me at 860.383.5252 or e-mail me at sskahan@trcc.commnet.edu with your thoughts or questions.
+Please call me at 860.383.5252 or e-mail me at sskahan@trcc.commnet.edu or kdperkins8@comcast.net with your thoughts or questions.
 We thank you for your willingness to mentor a new generation of early childhood professionals.
+Again, thank you for cooperation.